TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ### Changing Objectives

-There are bound to be times when you enter an Intrigue hoping to come away with one thing and discover something much more interesting after the first or second exchange.
+There are bound to be times when you enter an **Engagement** hoping to come away with one thing and discover something much more interesting after the first or second exchange.
 At the start of a new exchange, you may change your objective, but if you do, your opponent automatically recovers an amount of Composure equal to his Will rank.

 ## Step Four: Disposition

 A Disposition describes a particular outlook as it relates to a character’s opponent, describing whether the character sees you in a good light or bad, whether he intends you harm or wants to help you.
-Dispositions are useful roleplaying devices, establishing parameters about how you might play your character during the Intrigue and helping to frame your responses and reactions.
+Dispositions are useful roleplaying devices, establishing parameters about how you might play your character during the **Engagement** and helping to frame your responses and reactions.
 Moreover, Disposition also acts as a form of “armor,” protecting you from your opponent’s Influence.
 It’s far more difficult to Convince a person who hates you to help than a person who loves you.
 Thus, whenever your opponent would apply his or her Influence to your Composure, you first reduce the amount by your Disposition Rating (or DR).

 Disposition also interacts with your efforts at Deception and Persuasion, by providing bonuses or imposing penalties to your test results.
 It’s rather difficult to mask your disdain when trying to befriend a long-time enemy, just as it’s hard to dupe a person you love.
-The effects of Disposition on your words, body language, and other elements of the Intrigue can’t be understated.
+The effects of Disposition on your words, body language, and other elements of the **Engagement** can’t be understated.
 You might armor yourself in scorn but find yourself powerless to change the thinking of those around you.

 There are seven types of Disposition.
 Three are favorable, three are unfavorable, and the seventh is indifference, neither favorable nor unfavorable.
 Descriptions of each follow and include the relevant Disposition Rating and modifiers to Deception and Persuasion tests.
 All of this information is also summarized on taBle 8–1: diSPoSitionS.